|

 Root crops such as Potatoes and Parsnips

-Though parsnips, potatoes, and other root crops don’t harm carrots directly, they are susceptible to the same diseases and pests as carrots.
+Though turnips, parsnips, beets, and potatoes don’t harm carrots directly, they are susceptible to the same diseases and pests as carrots.
 Growing root vegetables apart can help contain a potentially harmful infestation.

 Fennel

-Fennel is also an Allelopathic plant.
-Allelopathic plants release chemical compounds from their roots into the soil.
-These chemicals can suppress or even kill neighboring plants.
-For example, some of these chemicals can change the amount of chlorophyll production in a plant, causing a slowdown in photosynthesis.
-Reduced photosynthesis will lead to stunted growth or death for a neighboring plant.
+Fennel is an Allelopathic plant.
+Allelopathic plants release chemical compounds from their roots into the soil that can suppress or even kill neighboring plants.
+Some of these chemicals can change the amount of chlorophyll production in a plant, causing a slowdown in photosynthesis leading to stunted growth or death for a neighboring plant.

 A fresh fennel root against a bright white background.